 In the mid 1800’s, the first Governor of Western Australia, Governor Stirling, selected 12,800 acres of fertile land in Harvey, naming it the ‘Harvey River Settlement'.
 The only improvement he made to the land was to build a cottage, known as “The Hut”.
 This convict built cottage, on the banks of the tranquil Harvey River, featured a shingled roof and ‘pit-sawn’ jarrah walls with hexagonal-shaped paving blocks fitted together to form firm flooring.
 One of the original paving blocks can be seen in the Cottage history room today.
 As the ‘Harvey Estate’ was sold quite a few times over the years, the ‘cottage’ was home to many pioneering farming families.

-In 1885 and 1886, May Gibbs, (creator of Snugglepot and Cuddlepie), lived in the cottage with her family.
+In 1885 and 1886, the author May Gibbs, creator of Snugglepot and Cuddlepie, lived in the cottage along with her family.
 It is believed that May Gibbs drew much of her inspiration for her stories and illustrations from her experiences in Harvey.
 The original cottage was surrounded by gardens and fruit trees, and had a cellar which was often flooded in winter.
 A blacksmiths workshop and stables were added.
 Over the years, the cottage fell into disrepair, and by the end of the 1960’s only a few bricks and stones remained.
 A lone pine tree marked the site of the Cottage, but this was blown down during a storm in 1985.

-Public toilets are in a separate building called 'The Stables’.
-Disabled facilities are located in the Tourist Bureau (next to the Cottage).
+Public toilets are located next to the cottage in a separate building called 'The Stables’.
+Disabled facilities are located in the Visitor Centre to the front of the cottage.